martin0496/dev_proj/readme.md

-this is the dev project about git repo
+hi community !!!! this is the dev project about git repo